cuongct220020/gnn-for-recommender-system/README.md

-# Applying Graph Neural Networks to Steam Game Recommendation
+# Applying GNNs to Steam Game Recommendation

 > **Project II – Hanoi University of Science and Technology**